asouther4/lean-social-choice/README.md

 ## Library Structure

-This library is in early development.
+This project is in early development.
 Right now, we have two main files:

 - `basic` is a collection of simple definitions and theorems modelled off of Chapter 1 from [Collective Choice and Social Welfare](https://www.hup.harvard.edu/catalog.php?isbn=9780674919211) by Amartya Sen. Notably, we incldue Sen's Theorem on the necessary and sufficient condition for the existence of a choice function.
 - `arrows_theorem` contains a proof of [Arrow's Impossibility Theorem](https://en.wikipedia.org/wiki/Arrow%27s_impossibility_theorem).